icbi-lab/scirpy-paper/case-study/analysis-wu2020.md

         weblogo(adata.obs.loc[adata.obs["clonotype_alignment"] == ct, chain].values, title=f"clonotype {ct}: {chain_label}-chain", format="png")
 ```

+Clonotype `632` could is shared among multiple patients and could be specific for a common, viral antigen.

-The clonotype `1261` epitope could be specific for an Human Cytomegalievirus (CMV) antigen.
+In case of the clonotype `1261` epitope (which we didin't highlight above) we find evidence in *vdjdb* that it could be specific for an Human Cytomegalievirus (CMV) antigen:
  * In [vdjdb](https://vdjdb.cdr3.net/search), we find a CMV-specific alpha-chain searching with the `CAV[STR][LG]QAGTALIF` pattern.
  * Searching for the beta-chain pattern does not yield a direct result.
 However, allowing up to two substitutions, we find a CMV-specific chain as well.

 #### convergent clonotypes
 We define a clonotype as being convergent, if there are different versions of nucleotide sequences for similar clonotypes, within the same patient.

+We define convergence
+ * on the level of amino-acid identity vs nucleotide identity
+ * on the level of amino-acid similarity vs nucleotide identity

 ```python
 convergent_aa = adata.obs.groupby(["clonotype", "clonotype_alignment", "patient"]).size().reset_index().groupby(["clonotype_alignment", "patient"]).size().reset_index()